‘The Graduate’ Turns 50: Classic Movie Returns To Theaters For 50th Anniversary

 — IndieWire (@IndieWire) April 4, 2017

 Music fans know The Graduate inadvertently led to Simon and Garfunkel’s breakup in at the height of their fame in 1970 when the pair had a falling out over a movie role in Mike Nichols’ next film, Catch-22.
-Both men were reportedly offered roles in the film, but Simon’s part was cut, according to The Hollywood Reporter.
+Both men were reportedly offered roles in the film, but Simon’s part was cut, according to the Hollywood Reporter.

-Last year, Simon and Garfunkel’s 1960s hit “The Sound of Silence” had a surprising surge on music charts after the rock band Disturbed covered The Graduate soundtrack song on Conan O’Brien’s late night show.
+Last year, Simon and Garfunkel’s 1960s hit “The Sound of Silence” had a surprising surge on music charts after the rock band Disturbed covered the Graduate soundtrack song on Conan O’Brien’s late-night show.
 The song was featured three times in The Graduate, most notably when Dustin Hoffman and Katherine Ross hopped a bus at the end of the film.

 Take a look at the video below for one of the most memorable scenes from The Graduate.